All That Is Solid Melts into Air: Third Metamorphosis: The Developer

 In what follows Faust and Mephisto clear land and develop the world by guiding an industrial labor force.
 Many die, land is destroyed, and the indigenous people removed, but at the end, Faust finds himself standing on an artificial hill, "He knows he has made people suffer (“Human sacrifices bled, / Tortured screams would pierce the night. .-.”).
 But he is convinced that it is the common people, the mass of workers and sufferers, who will benefit most from his great works.
 In a sense, for Goethe, Faust 'The Developer' is the hero of the tragedy of Modernity.
 And as the book comes to a close there is a final drama which tragedizes Goethe's work of art.

 After having finished his great work of development and creating a new world for all the people from the Gothic small-towns of the old world to find themselves in Modernity, Faust becomes obsessed with a small property of undeveloped land residing in his territory.
 An old couple on a small piece of land who help all in need must be removed to build an Observation Tower "which can gaze out into the infinite".
 Faust offers them a sum of money to resettle but they refuse.
 Now, Faust commits his first truly evil act.
 He commands a group of men guided by Mephisto to remove them by whatever costs.
 He doesn't want to know the details, he just wants it done.
 It is done overnight, and yet Faust becomes curious as to what happens and Mephisto tells him that they were killed.

-He is outraged by this as afterall, he never asked for them to be killed!
+He is outraged by this as, after all, he never asked for them to be killed!
 He sends Mephisto away and admonishes what happened.
 But he can not let it go, guilt consumes him.
 Marshall reads this episode as representing the Developers gross and evil need to destroy all that is in sight of the new world of the old world.
 "He comes to feel that it is terrifying to look back, to look the old world in the face."
 Standing over a balcony viewing the smoldering ruins of the old couple's property, 4 spirits suddenly come to him.
 Faust sends them all away except for the one called care.
 Marshall reads into this that the spirits coming to him in this entirely modern moment represents that "he is still beset by witchcraft, magic, ghosts in the night."
-Here Marshall Berman is insinuating that through care for the worlds old & new, the vanquished magic of the past still lives with him.
-Before the spirit care leaves him, he learns that his final evil act occurred because this whole time he has been guided by an inner darkness & ignorance.
+Here Marshall Berman is insinuating that through care for the worlds old and new, the vanquished magic of the past still lives with him.
+Before the spirit care leaves him, he learns that his final evil act occurred because this whole time he has been guided by an inner darkness and ignorance.